Swan's Island, Maine

-Swan's Island is an island town in Hancock County, Maine.
-It is named after Colonel James Swan of Fife, Scotland, who purchased the island and some surrounding areas and organized their colonization in the eighteenth century.
+Swan's Island is an island town in Hancock County, Maine, United States.
+It is named after Colonel James Swan, of Fife, Scotland, who purchased the island and some surrounding areas and organized their colonization in the eighteenth century.
 The population was 355 at the 2020 census.
 The town is accessible by state ferry service from Bass Harbor.

 The island has a summertime population of approximately 1,000.
 There is a general store on the island, which opened in spring 2007, and at least one inn.
 There are also a number of small cottage-industry shops.
 The main industry is lobster fishing, which employs 40 people full-time and many others in part-time work.

-Swan's Island is also home to the Sweet Chariot Music Festival, an annual summertime show of folk music and sea shanties.
+Swan's Island is also home to the Sweet Chariot Music Festival, an annual summertime show of folk music and sea chanties.

 History

 Swan's Island was first charted in 1606 by Samuel de Champlain's expedition, and at the time was used by local Indians as a seasonal hunting ground.

 James Swan, a member of the Sons of Liberty and Boston Tea Party participant, purchased the island in 1786.
 In 1791, David Smith, an American Revolutionary War veteran, became the first settler of European extraction on the island.

 The population grew slowly to more than 1,000 by 1900.
 Fish processing was the dominant industry into the 1930s, when it became no longer profitable in the area.
 The state-run ferry, which began service in 1960, helped make Swan's Island a popular summer tourism destination.
 The ferry also is used to carry the mail to the island.